Landmark study: Virus didn't come from animals in Wuhan market

 They say they were "surprised" to find the virus was "already pre-adapted to human transmission", contrasting it to another coronavirus that evolved rapidly as it spread around the planet in a previous epidemic.

-The explosive claims come as Beijing thwarts global efforts to establish the source of the virus.
+The claims come as Beijing thwarts global efforts to establish the source of the virus.
 The news will fuel concerns over the Communist regime's cover-up since the disease emerged last year in the central Chinese city.

 The new research is clear in its finding.
 "The publicly available genetic data does not point to cross-species transmission of the virus at the market," said Alina Chan, a molecular biologist, and Shing Zhan, an evolutionary biologist.